stuartsierra/lazytest/README.md

 * Changing an applicaton source file does not automatically recompile the associated test source file.

-* Empty tests are not reported as "pending"

 * Failed assertions do not print expected/actual values

+* Failed for-each tests do not print the failing values